You’re shopping for a dress for one of the most important days of your life. You want to feel beautiful and fabulous in it, right?

 “Most leaders in the wedding industry have always been, or at least have started off, based in Europe and their size charts run smaller than American ones.
 Even the companies that are based in America, many of the designers are European, so that’s the sizing they still use.”

-When women go shopping at the mall, they don’t expect to purchase clothing that they will need to have alterations done on.
-Although the wedding and ready-wear industries are very different, that same consumer mindset of not needing alterations seems to have carried over into wedding apparel as well.
+When women go shopping at the mall, they don’t always expect to purchase clothing that will need to have alterations done.
+Although the wedding and ready-wear industries are very different, the same consumer mindset has carried over into wedding apparel.

 Discussion: What was your sizing experience with wedding or bridesmaid dresses?
 Did you find it to be a complicated and frustrating experience or did you already know what to expect?
 Let us know in the comments below!